hapax/hapax.github.io/assets/reality.md

 democratic.
 Everyone can aspire to wear a labcoat and look through a microscope.

-The second stock type doesn't wear a labcoat, and is more likely to be sporting, I don't know, a turtleneck sweater or a tweed jacket and standing in front of a blackboard.
+The second stock type doesn't wear a labcoat, and is more likely to be sporting a turtleneck sweater or a tweed jacket and standing in front of a blackboard.
 Instead of a microscope or pipette, their tools are chalk, equations and ideas.
-If we take the stereotype to its logical, or rather pop cultural, extreme, they're probably white and male, and confined to a wheelchair, or schizophrenic, or possessing an eccentric shock of white hair.
+If we take the stereotype to its logical, or rather pop cultural, conclusion, they're probably white and male, and could be confined to a wheelchair, or schizophrenic, or possessing a big frizz of white hair.
-They are, in other words, scientific genius personified, the Albert Einsteins and Stephen Hawkings and John Nashs.
+In other words, they are scientific genius personified, the Albert Einsteins and Stephen Hawkings and John Nashs.
 This is not a role most of us feel invited to participate in.